19hours/sg-statutes/Acts/Bankruptcy Act.md

 (ii) has property in Singapore; or

-(iii) has, at any time within the period of one year immediately preceding the date of the presentation of the petition, been ordinarily resident or has had a place of residence in Singapore; or
+(iii) has, at any time within the period of one year immediately preceding the date of the making of the application, been ordinarily resident or has had a place of residence in Singapore; or

-(b) the firm has, at any time within the period of one year immediately preceding the date of the presentation of the petition , carried on business in Singapore.
+(b) the firm has, at any time within the period of one year immediately preceding the date of the making of the application, carried on business in Singapore.

 (3) The reference in subsection (1)(c)(ii) to an individual carrying on business in Singapore shall include —